CementGB-4-0/CementSource/README.md

 # CementSource

-This is the source code for the Cement modding tool for Gang Beasts. **To install the latest release of Cement along with its dependency, MelonLoader, go to [the Cement website](https://cementgb.github.io)** and download through the installer.
+This is the source code for the Cement modding tool for Gang Beasts. **To install the latest release of Cement along with its dependency, MelonLoader, go to [the Cement website](https://cementgb.github.io)** and download the mod.
+Installation instructions are provided [in the documentation.]() (link pending)

 ## Contribute